felipebazilio/Qt/qtwebengine/src/3rdparty/chromium/CODE_OF_CONDUCT.md

 Google and the Chromium team are committed to preserving and fostering a diverse, welcoming community.
-Below is our community code of conduct, which applies to our repos and organizations, mailing lists, blog content, and any other Chromium-supported communication group, as well as any private communication initiated in the context of these spaces.
+Below is our community code of conduct, which applies to our repos and organizations, issue trackers, mailing lists, blog content, and any other Chromium-supported communication group, as well as any private communication initiated in the context of these spaces.

 Simply put, community discussions should be